ctfs/write-ups-2014/tinyctf-2014/safer-than-rot13/README.md

 FBAJGF, FWMMVWCHGH XO NSG WFWAI "TIAD" NAD ACH JWMIO XMAJGF.
 GCUVO.
 ```

-This string is encoded using a Vigenère cipher: each letter of the alphabet represents a number from 0 to 25.
-The key is added to the original message to form the decoded message.
-Since the message is usually longer than the key it is necessary to duplicate the key until it reaches the length of the original message.
-To decode the message, the key is subtracted from the decoded message to obtain the original message.
+This string is encoded using a substitution cipher.
+Specifically, it is a [cryptogram](http://en.wikipedia.org/wiki/Cryptogram), a cipher in which each letter is replaced by some other letter.
+One way to identify a substitution cipher is to run [character frequency analysis](http://en.wikipedia.org/wiki/Letter_frequency) on the ciphertext.

-Using a Vigenère cipher solver like [quipqiup.com](http://quipqiup.com/) (and assuming that the cleartext is in English) reveals that the key is `AXJHGTDSYUZIRCVBPMFNWQEKOL`.
+Using a cryptogram solver like [quipqiup.com](http://quipqiup.com/) (and assuming that the cleartext is in English) reveals that the key is `AXJHGTDSYUZIRCVBPMFNWQEKOL`.
 The cleartext is:

 ```
 BROKEN MEN ARE MORE DESERVING OF OUR PITY, THOUGH THEY MAY BE JUST AS